aiondemand/aiod-rail/_sources/index.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-   It is at the moment only possible to register via google account or similar identity provider method.
-   As such, you will need to get access to username and password from personal request to support of the authentication providers.
-Unfortunately, the proper channels for this are not yet in place.
+   Calling ``login()`` will block the execution of your code until you either successfully log in or the default 5 minute timeout is reached.
+After the call you will be provided with url and code, which you need to use to log in to the service and give consent to the resources needed by the SDK.

 .. note::
    Successfully created template will need to be approved by an administrator and afterward built as